Photo credit: North Star Outfitting Ltd

-Since 2008, APOS' Wildlife Management Fund (WMF) has contributed over $1.1 million to wildlife stewardship and conservation projects throughout Alberta.
+Since 2008, APOS' Wildlife Management Fund (WMF) has contributed over $1.8 million to wildlife stewardship and conservation projects throughout Alberta.
 Funded through the renewal fees paid by outfitters, the WMF contributes to a wide variety of projects including population surveys, species studies, management software and technology, and more.
-Applications are reviewed quarterly by a join committee that includes Government of Alberta staff and members of APOS.
-To learn more about the WMF, please email firstname.lastname@example.org
+Proposals for funding are reviewed and approved annually by a committee that includes Government of Alberta staff and members of APOS.
+To learn more about the Wildlife Management Fund or to submit an application for support, please email firstname.lastname@example.org

 Reports on Past Projects